 Perhaps I could have written that last sentence much better.
 But at least I got it written, and it can now fulfil its prime purpose of exorcising a small area of white blankness from my screen.

-How to be a brave writer
+How to be a courageous writer

 It doesn’t matter what your writing projects are.
 Books, articles, essays and blog posts all start the same way – by writing one word and then adding a few more words to make one sentence.